deathesther/MPMissions/README.md

 * zombiebait
 * Modded server to Run Hard Corps 2.0 weps,sounds,extras,ace

-Credits to each addon/script creator;
+Credits to each addon/script creator,
-Credits to the entire EPOCH team;
+Credits to the entire EPOCH team,
-Credits to the entire ARMA2 team;
+Credits to the entire ARMA2 team,
-Credits to Dean "Rocket" Hall & the entire DayZ team;
+Credits to Dean "Rocket" Hall & the entire DayZ team, Credits to Open Dayz,
-Credits to Open Dayz;
+Credits to Hard Corps